 A good provider should provide regular audits of your storage and security solutions.

 Additionally, they should provide ongoing advice on improving and maintaining your IT infrastructure.
 A good strategy would provide various options, multiple storage solutions including private and public cloud, to suit your specific requirements.

-6. Experience and reviews
+6. Experience and reviews for IT Providers

 You should verify the company’s industry experience and customer service skills before you choose your IT provider.